To mark a site as green, you need to do one of two things.

 What we look for from green providers

-When a provider signs up with The Green Web Foundation, we need a some information from their first before we can ask about whether they are provider of green services.
+When a provider registers with the Green Web Foundation, we need some information from them first before we can ask about whether they are a provider of green services.

 First of all, we need a way to identify any ‘downstream’ service as coming from that provider, in a way machines can check quickly.
 There are three ways we use at present: